fredpdavis/oshealab_genomic_scripts/README.md

-# oshealab_genomic_analysis -- scripts to perform routine genomics analyses

-This package will get you started analyzing genomics data in a reproducible way.
+# oshealab_genomic_scripts -- scripted and reproducible genomic data analysis

 Any questions, contact fred.davis@nih.gov

 ## Overview

-The goal is to have your analysis (1) well-documented, (2) easy to reproduce, and (3) following standard practices.
+The goal of this package is to help you analyze your genomic data in (1) well-documented, (2) easy to reproduce, and (3) standard way

+## Getting started

-The instructions below and the scripts enclosed are written for the HPC computing environment at NIH.
+This package is written for the HPC computing environment at NIH.
 You need accounts on helix and the biowulf cluster, and sufficient disk space to deal with sequence data and the resulting analyses.
-Disk space varies by how deeply your samples were sequenced, but a reasonable estimate is ~5GB per sample
+Disk space varies by how deeply your samples were sequenced, but ~5GB/sample is a reasonable estimate.

 Request your account [here](https://hpc.nih.gov/docs/accounts.html)

 ## General advice for computational work

-1. Take responsibility.
+### 1. Take responsibility.

 Neither the experiment nor the analysis is complicated -- thousands of people have done RNA-seq before -- but, you still have to invest time to